What is Micromanagment?

 The Self-Determination Theory (SDT) of Deci and Ryan (1985) emphasises that autonomy is an essential factor for intrinsic motivation.
 If this autonomy is restricted by micromanagement, motivation decreases.
 See: Deci, Edward L., Ryan, Richard M. Intrinsic Motivation and Self-Determination in Human Behaviour.
 Springer, 1985.

-If you like the article or want to discuss it, feel free to share it in your network.
+If you like the article or would like to discuss it, please feel free to share it in your network.
+And if you have any comments, please do not hesitate to send us a message.

 Here you can find additional information from the t2informatik Blog: